chrisbuckleycode/usefulscripts/1.shell/README.md

 ## temps.sh
 Records sensor temperature to a file for direct import into spreadsheet software.

+## top100.sh
+Displays 100 most frequently used commands from Zsh's history.

 ## web_page_change_monitor.sh
 Monitors a url and notifies when underlying page changes.